Can You Sue Bars and Restaurants for Premises Liability in Philadelphia?

 If you were trespassing at the restaurant or bar when you were injured, you might still be able to recover compensation for your injuries.
 Property owners do not have liability for what happens to a trespasser on their property unless the property owner exhibited “willful negligence,” also known as “recklessness.”
 For example, if a restaurant owner ignored broken glass left on the floor at the end of the night and a trespasser cut themselves on the glass, the restaurant owner may be liable for the trespasser’s injuries.

-If you need to know more about how premises liability claims are triggered, an experienced Philadelphia personal injury attorney can help you with your claim.
+If you need to know more about how premises liability claims are triggered, an experienced Philadelphia premises liability attorney can help you with your claim.

 How to Prove a Restaurant Owner is Liable for Your Injuries